-SIRWCD continues to participate as an active member of the Loxahatchee River Management Coordinating Council.
+SIRWCD continues to participate of the as an active member Loxahatchee River Management Coordinating Council.
 This Council was established by Chapter 83-358, F.S.
 The Council is comprised of federal, state, and regional agencies and local representatives.
-It advises the FDEP and SFWMD on matters that affect administration of the Loxahatchee River, to identify and resolve inter-governmental coordination problems and to enhance communications.
+It advises the FDEP and SFWMD on matters that affect administration of the Loxahatchee River, to identify and inter-governmental resolve problems and coordination to enhance communications.
+The Council is also responsible for the development of the Loxahatchee River Management Plan, which contains the principal goals to preserve and enhance the river's unique natural values, restore the river's historic hydrology and reverse the deleterious impacts of saltwater intrusion on the River's ecosystems.
+Figure 4 shows a map of the Loxabatchee River.